 Per Texas Education Code (TEC), §25.092, students must attend 90% of a course in order to be awarded credit for the course and/or to be promoted to the next grade.
 This requirement remains in force during the 2020-21 school year.
 Whether learning on campus or at home, attendance will be required of all students.

-- Mass will begin in September.
+- Mass will begin in the sanctuary on September 16.

-- Mass will be live-streamed for eLearners.
+- Mass will be live streamed/recorded to allow for all students to participate.

 - Mass will not be open to parents or visitors during Phase 1.